The Symplectic Geometry of p-Form Gauge Fields: Antisymmetric tensor gauge fields

 where now $F^a$ is an unconstrained $q$-form and $G_a = d B_a$.
 Then $B_a$ are lagrange multipliers imposing $d F^a = 0$ and integrating out $B_a$ recovers the original action (\ref{act}).
 The field equation for $F^a$ is (\ref{geq}) and if this equation can be inverted to give $F$ in terms of $G$ we obtain a dual action

 where $\tilde{\mathcal{L}} (G, \phi)$ is the Legendre transform of $\mathcal{L} (F, \phi)$.
 The original theory with action (\ref{act}) and $F=dA$ is a theory of $A,\phi$ while the dual theory with action (\ref{duact}) and $G=dB$ is a theory of $B,\phi$.
 The dual formulation will be classically equivalent to the original one provided the Legendre transform is well-defined and invertible, which in particular requires that $\mathcal{L} (F, \phi)$ be a convex function of $F$.
 We will not restrict ourselves to such actions here, so that we will not require that there is a well-defined dual theory.
+The duality of non-linear 1-form gauge theories and their relation to Legendre transformations was discussed in \cite{Gibbons:1995cv,Gaillard:1997rt} and the generalisation to $p$-form gauge theories was discussed in \cite{Bandos:2020hgy}.
+However, our treatment is different from that in these references.

 If the dual action is well-defined, it can itself be written in first order form as

 where now $G_a$ is unconstrained and $F^a = d A^a$.
 Then $A^a$ are lagrange multipliers imposing $d G_a = 0$ and integrating out $A^a$ recovers the dual action (\ref{duact}).
 The $G$ field equation is now